osrf-migration/vrx-wiki/tutorials/Driving.md

 ```

 For the default configuration, the left stick up/down axis (axis 1) is mapped to the left thruster and the right stick up/down axis (axis 3) is mapped to the right thruster.
 Therefore, pushing both sticks forward should cause the WAM-V to drive forward.

+As of June 30 2019, we have added thruster articulation control functionality to `usv_joydrive.launch`.
+If thruster articulation is on (look at the [Thruster Articulation](https://bitbucket.org/osrf/vrx/wiki/tutorials/thruster_articulation) page for information about setting this up), you are also able to control the thruster angles relative to the WAM-V.

 If you are using the Logitech F310 with the default configuration, make sure the [Mode light](http://support.logitech.com/en_my/article/21691?product=a0qi00000069ueWAAQ) is unlit.